PiggyAwesome/useless/README.md

-Yo mamma so fat she broke your family tree.
+Yo mamma is so fat when she farted it was the end of the world